‘Revolutionary’ criminal sentencing change passes in Virginia

 But Morrissey and others argued that this legislation, which still requires Northam’s signature, would have the broadest impact of all the measures put forward this year.

 “I’ve seen every side,” said Morrissey, 63, who has been a prosecutor, a defense attorney and a criminal.
 Five years ago, Morrissey lost his law license and resigned his House seat after going to jail for having a sexual relationship with his 17-year-old receptionist, Myrna Warren.
 He successfully ran for reelection from jail, reporting to the Capitol each day on work release.
 But he later dropped out of a state Senate primary and then finished third in a primary for mayor of Richmond.

-Last year, he staged a comeback, knocking out an establishment Democrat in a state Senate primary largely due to his record as a fighter for civil rights.
+Last year, he staged a comeback, knocking out an establishment Democrat in a state Senate primary largely thanks to his record as a fighter for civil rights.
 Democrats in the closely divided Senate were forced to embrace him, and Republicans, seeing the maverick as a potential swing vote, treaded lightly.

 As he saw the votes roll in on the night of Oct.
 16, he was texting updates to Warren, now his wife and the mother of his three youngest children.
 He said he long ago got over any angst regarding their relationship; he is only satisfied to see the bill pass.
 But, he said, it was “bonkers” to have both Democrats and Republicans shaking his hand to congratulate him, less than a year after his acrimonious return to the legislature.